ska-sa/hibayes/README.md

 ## Overview

-- Uses a fully-bayesian framework to fit a model to the measured global HI spectrum.
+- **Framework** Uses a fully-bayesian framework to fit a model to the measured global HI spectrum.
 'Fully bayesian' here means parameter estimation **and** model selection via the bayesian evidence (Occam's razor quantified).
 See e.g. [Mackay 2003](http://www.inference.phy.cam.ac.uk/mackay/itila/book.html).
-- Currently implemented models are polynomial foregrounds and a (empirical) gaussian HI decrement, but any other parametric model can be coded-in straightforwardly (e.g. simulated/physical parameters).
+- **Models** Currently implemented models are polynomial foregrounds and a (empirical) gaussian HI decrement, but any other parametric model can be coded-in straightforwardly (e.g. simulated/physical parameters).
-- The (gaussian) form of the likelihood function assumes gaussian uncertainties on the input data, those uncertainties being propagated automatically by the sampling process.
+- **Uncertainties** The (gaussian) form of the likelihood function assumes gaussian uncertainties on the input data, those uncertainties being propagated automatically by the sampling process.
-- For sampling we have used ```multinest```, though any nested or MCMC sampler could be used. ```multinest``` has the advantage of offering the evidence as well as the posterior samples (a higher density of samples corresponding to a higher probability).
+- **Samplers** For sampling we have used ```multinest```, though any nested or MCMC sampler could be used. ```multinest``` has the advantage of offering the evidence as well as the posterior samples (a higher density of samples corresponding to a higher probability).
 Calculating the evidence is intrinsically expensive compared to 'vanilla' MCMC, but is perfectly doable for problems --- such as this one --- that have a small (< 30, say) number of parameters.
-- The output for a given model is the bayesian evidence (plus uncertainty) and a 'chain' of posterior samples.
+- **Output** The output for a given model is the bayesian evidence (plus uncertainty) and a 'chain' of posterior samples.
-- The *modus operandi* is to use the evidence to select the winning model from a field of single-multinest-run competitors, then to examine the corresponding triangle plot (the 'final answer') and to derive reconstructed and residual spectra.
+- **Modus operandi** The *modus operandi* is to use the evidence to select the winning model from a field of single-multinest-run competitors, then to examine the corresponding triangle plot (the 'final answer') and to derive reconstructed and residual spectra.
-- Note also that there is an inescapable choice of priors on parameters (and models), but the evidence quantifies this.
+- **Priors** Note also that there is an inescapable choice of priors on parameters (and models), but the evidence quantifies this.
-- The code is in python plus MPI and takes a few minutes to run on a laptop, runtime depending mainly on the model complexity (i.e. number of parameters).
+- **Runtime** The code is in python plus MPI and takes a few minutes to run on a laptop, runtime depending mainly on the model complexity (i.e. number of parameters).
-- Note that the algorithm is **not** maximum likelihood or an expensive least squares (though the likelihood function could be used for either of these).
+- **What hibayes isn't** Note that the algorithm is **not** maximum likelihood or an expensive least squares (though the likelihood function could be used for either of these).
 Rather, the sampler is used to explore the full posterior probability distribution of the model parameters and so unmask any degeneracies, multimodalities, correlations, wings, skirts, etc. of/between parameters.
-- It is easy to add in the future a joint likelihood over multiple data sets/experiments or incorporate models for telescope systematics.
+- **Joint analysis** It is easy to add in the future a joint likelihood over multiple data sets/experiments or incorporate models for telescope systematics.

 ## Software requirements